v47-io/architect-rs/docs/src/templates/configuration/filters.md

 ## Conditional Files

 Architect will only include matched files if the specified condition returns a "truthy" result.
-Here, ordering matters, as Architect will only evaluate the condition for the first match.
+Architect will evaluate all matching conditions in sequence until one returns a "truthy" value.

 Here you define _glob_ expressions to match files, and Handlebars expressions to determine whether these files should be included.
 These Handlebars expression don't need to be delimited by `{{` and `}}`, and have full access to the context.